Breadcrumbs

-General questions on studying
+General Questions on Studying

 What are these studies and degrees all about?

-Why this Master’s degree is EQF level 7 is described in the Framework for Qualifications of the European Higher Education Area and related to the Bologna process, further explained here: Description of the eight EQF levels | Europass
+This master's degree is on EQF7 level.
+This level is described in the Framework for Qualifications of the European Higher Education Area and related to the Bologna process, further explained here: Description of the eight EQF levels | Europass

 Find out more about the contents of the programme here.